laiky2506/ace_resource/README.md

 <p>A team of plantation planners are concerned about the yield of oil palm trees, which seems to fluctuate.
 They have collected a set of data and needed help in analysing on how external factors influence fresh fruit bunch (FFB) yield.
 Some experts are of opinion that the flowering of oil palm tree determines the FFB yield, and are linked to the external factors.
 Perform the analysis, which requires some study on the background of oil palm tree physiology.</p>

 ### INTRODUCTION
 <p>After some study on oil palm physiology, I found out that low of season CPO production usually lasts from November until February; the moderate season is usually from March until August and the peak season is either in September or October every year [<a href='https://github.com/laiky2506/ace_resource#reference'>1</a>].
-This shows that month might be a significant feature to be added in the machine learning model.
-The month data is extracted from the Date column. </p>
+This shows that month might be a significant feature to be added to the machine learning model.
+The "month" data is extracted from the Date column. </p>

-<p>Data set is then go through a series of feature engineering including cleaning of data, perform mutual information to select features, remove outlier, one hot encode the category data and standardization.
-Data provided by the planners as follow:</p>
+<p>Data set then go through a series of feature engineering including cleaning of data, perform mutual information to select features, remove outlier, one hot encode the category data and standardization.
+Data provided by the planners is as follow:</p>

 ![image](img/q2/img_000.jpg)

-<p>Four machine learning algorithm, which include linear regression, neural network, random forest regression and XGB regression will be used as prediction model.
-Additionally, a multi layers sequential deep learning model also used. </p>
+<p>Four machine learning algorithms, which include linear regression, neural network, random forest regression and XGB regression will be used as a prediction model.
+Additionally, a multi-layers sequential deep learning model was also used. </p>

 ### STEP 1: IMPORT MODULES